paulhibbitts/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/03.Access/docs.md

 - [Tap or click here to access OneDrive.](https://portal.office.com)

 ### Access TWU files through VPN

-TWU provides VPN access to files so you can access from any device connected to the web.
+!!
+NOTE: VPN access to files should be limited to those who need to access NOAHSERV or Jenzabar.

+- All TWU-issued have the necessary software required to access servers via VPN.
+- For instructions to connect to the resources you need, please create a ticket at